campattison/sourceanalysis/README.md

 The Deep Analyzer provides:

-1. **Evidence-Based Assessment**: Detailed textual evidence for influence claims
+1. **Readable Assessment**: Detailed and readable assements of parallels found in the databse
 2. **Multi-Dimensional Analysis**: Examines textual, philosophical, and linguistic dimensions
-3. **Confidence Scoring**: Quantifies the strength of evidence for each analysis dimension
+3. **Promising Leads and Context**: Gives scholars a starting point for digging deeper into their literature
 4. **Structured Reporting**: Organizes findings into clear categories with specific examples

 ---